Skip to main content

 My download won’t start, or the download page isn’t working.
 What now?

-Chances are very good your browser or network are to blame.
-Even Carl Sagan could not compose an analogy sufficient to describe the number of reasons why this might be, so in lieu of that please follow these helpful troubleshooting tips.
+Chances are very good your browser or network is to blame.
+Even Carl Sagan could not compose an analogy sufficient to describe the number of reasons why this might be, so in lieu of that, please follow these helpful troubleshooting tips.

 Have no fear, just follow the instructions here.

-My download got to 42% complete (or 13% or 84% or...) and then just stopped.
+My download stopped before completing.
 What should I do? - or - My download is taking forever.
 Suggestions?

 Still no luck?
 Please click here.

 All of these errors indicate the same thing: that the downloaded file is incomplete, probably due to a hiccup in your internet connection.
-The solution is to try downloading the album again (if you paid for the album, click the link in your receipt from Bandcamp).
-Album downloads can be pretty large, so if you’re on wireless you should definitely try plugging directly in.
-You can verify that your download is complete by right-clicking it and selecting Properties (or if you’re on a Mac, by clicking it and choosing File > Get Info).
-The size should match the file size indicated on the download page on Bandcamp.
+The solution is to try downloading the album again (if you paid for it, click the link in your Bandcamp receipt).
+Album downloads can be pretty large, so if you’re on wireless, you should definitely try plugging directly in.
+You can verify that your download is complete by right-clicking it and selecting Properties (or, on a Mac, clicking it and choosing File > Get Info).
+The size should match the file size listed on the Bandcamp download page.

 If after re-downloading you still aren't having better luck even though the file sizes match, I ask: are you using an older version of Windows?
 If so, there are a few tricky things that might trip up the built-in unzipping program:

-If you’ve tried it all to no avail you, like we, may be wondering “Why even bother?”
-If you'd prefer to skip all this downloading and unzipping and importing altogether, consider installing our free mobile listening app.
+If you’ve tried it all to no avail, you, like we, may be wondering, “Why even bother?”
+If you'd prefer to skip all this downloading, unzipping, and importing altogether, consider installing our free mobile listening app.

-Apple Music does not support FLAC, but you knew that already, right?
+Apple Music does not support FLAC, but you already knew that, right?
 Good.
 The second most common cause of problems with FLAC files is having outdated software.
-Before pulling your hair out, check online, get the latest version and try again.
-If that doesn’t work try another FLAC program.
+Before pulling your hair out, check online, get the latest version, and try again.
+If that doesn’t work, try another FLAC program.
 We personally use VLC for playback and the command line flac tools for converting to WAV.

 I can’t find my download on my computer.
 Help!